EDMdesigner/EDMdesigner-API-Doc/source/index.md

   edmDesignerApi.createUser({id: "exampleUserId"}, function(result) {

     edmDesignerApi.deleteUser(result.id, function(resultUser) {
-      //the resultUser is an object with an id propert console.log(resultUser);
+      //the resultUser is an object with an id property console.log(resultUser);
     }, onErrorCB);